 Table 3 also shows the effects of NTM and NTF innovation performance on productivity.
-The SUR model (column 1 of Table 3) shows that a 10% increase in NTM innovation performance is associated with a 0.42% decrease in productivity, whereas NTF innovation performance has no significant impact.
+The SUR model (column 1 of Table 3) shows that a 1% increase in NTM innovation performance is associated with a 0.04% decrease in productivity; this corresponds to a 0.03 SD reduction in productivity in response to a one SD increase in NTM innovation performance.
+NTF innovation performance has no significant impact in the SUR model.
 The GMM model (column 2 of Table 3) shows a negative but insignificant effect of both NTM innovation and NTF innovation on subsequent productivity.
-Taken together and prioritising the GMM estimates, the results indicate an absence of a strong relationship between both types of innovation and productivity11.
+Taken together and prioritising the GMM estimates, the results indicate an absence of a strong relationship between both types of innovation and productivity.
 This provides no support for H6, which states that NTM innovations have a stronger (negative) impact on subsequent productivity than NTF innovations.
 Nevertheless, the finding of an insignificant effect of innovation on productivity is in line with the 'disruption effect' of innovation leading to short term efficiency losses (Roper, et al., 2008; Turner et al. 2021).